{{org_field_logo}}

 10. Policy Review

-This Insurance and Liability Policy will be reviewed annually by the Registered Manager and Nominated Individual, or sooner if there are changes in legislation, operational activity, insurance market conditions, or feedback from inspections.
+This Insurance and Liability Policy will be reviewed annually by the Registered Manager and Relevant individual, or sooner if there are changes in legislation, operational activity, insurance market conditions, or feedback from inspections.
 Updates will be shared with all staff, and the new version will be accessible via the organisation’s shared drive and staff handbook.

 Responsible Person: {{org_field_registered_manager_first_name}}{{org_field_registered_manager_last_name}}